 Lake Orion is a very small village located in the state of Michigan.
-With a population of 3,051 people and 11 constituent neighborhoods, Lake Orion is the 285th largest community in Michigan.
-Much of the housing stock in Lake Orion was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,876 people and 11 constituent neighborhoods, Lake Orion is the 282nd largest community in Michigan.

 Lake Orion real estate is some of the most expensive in Michigan, although Lake Orion house values don't compare to the most expensive real estate in the U.S.

-Lake Orion is a decidedly white-collar village, with fully 89.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lake Orion is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lake Orion who work in office and administrative support (15.34%), sales jobs (9.64%), and teaching (8.62%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lake Orion is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lake Orion is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lake Orion who work in management occupations (15.26%), office and administrative support (10.80%), and business and financial occupations (7.98%).